steveghee/OCTO_Studio_extensions/README.md

 UI elements such as Hololens2-ready UI controls.
 Note that many of these will be obsoleted soon, as they've been migrated into the Studio product build.

+### Busy Indicator
+When enabled, this will display a simple "traditional" spinning wheel indicating that something is happening...

+### Progress Indicator
+Takes a value 0..100 which indicates percentage-complete status.
+This widget will draw the the image provided as the resource, and it will stretch this image across the width of the control based on the percentage complete value.

+if the stepped box is checked, you can enter the number of steps into which the widget will quantize the value for example steps=5 will divide the control into 5 even blocks.
+Then the value hits 20%, the first block will be filled with the supplied image.
+Same for the other settings e.g. 40,60,80,100%

+### List
+WIP

 ## Metadata
 ### Finder